-When vinegar has a higher percent of acetic acid is has a lower pH.
+When vinegar has a higher percentage of acetic acid, it has a lower pH.
 This means that vinegar is stronger when it contains more acetic acid.
 For example:

 - White table vinegar usually contains 5% acetic acid and has a pH of approximately 3.

-- White cleaning vinegar has a higher percent of acetic acid (usually 6-8%) and a pH of around 2.
+- White cleaning vinegar has a higher percentage of acetic acid (usually 6-8%) and a pH of around 2.

 * 6% vinegar may sound like it’s only 1% stronger than 5% vinegar, but it is actually much more powerful.
 Check out the pH chart again.
-Each whole pH value is ten times more powerful than the next whole value.
-So pH 2 is ten times more acidic than pH 3.
+Each pH value is ten times more powerful than the next.
+So, pH 2 is ten times more acidic than pH 3.